jbtiglao/team-profile-generator/README.md

 [app demo](/assets/images/image1_demo.png)

-(Note: Video quality is better when the video is downloaded and viewed locally, than when played online.)
+(Note: Video quality is better when the video is downloaded and viewed locally, than when played on Screencastify or Google Drive.)

 ### Preliminaries